MaxThom/mir/.github/pull_request_template.md

 ## Screenshots (if applicable)
 <!-- Add screenshots here -->

-## Checklist
-- [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings
-- [ ] I have updated the documentation accordingly

 ## Related Issues
 <!-- Link related issues here using #issue-number -->
 Closes #